Birdo: Appearances

 Birdo is a character in the Mario video game franchise.
 She made her first appearance in the Family Computer Disk System video game Yume Kōjō: Doki Doki Panic (1987).
 The game was later localized for Western audiences in the form of Super Mario Bros.
 2 (1988).
 In the game, she acts as a boss opponent.

 Birdo has made frequent appearances in later Mario games, acting as a boss opponent in games such as Super Mario RPG (1996), and Mario & Luigi: Superstar Saga (2003).
 She is a playable character in various Mario sports games, including games such as Mario Tennis (2000) Mario Golf: Toadstool Tour, (2003) Mario Tennis Aces, (2018) and Mario Strikers: Battle League (2022).
 Birdo additionally acted as a playable character several times in the Mario Kart series of racing games.
 She has had roles in other Mario franchise games, such as the puzzle video game Wario's Woods (1994).
 She also cameos as an unlockable costume for Mario in the video game Super Mario Maker (2015), and appears in the RPG game Paper Mario: The Origami King (2020) as part of an in-universe stage play.

 Birdo additionally appears in Captain Rainbow (2008), where she is one of the many "B-List" Nintendo characters who inhabit the game's main location, Mimin Island.
 In the game, Birdo is imprisoned for using the women's bathroom, and needs Captain Rainbow to retrieve her vibrator in order to prove that she is a woman.
 This is the last time Birdo's gender history was mentioned in a video game.

+Birdo appears as a villain in the animated film The Super Mario Galaxy Movie (2026), accompanied by other bosses from Super Mario Bros.
+2.